SemParser: A Semantic Parser for Log Analysis: Evaluation

+\textbf{Dataset.} While anomaly detection identifies present faults from logs, failure identification looks deeper into the problems and identify what type of failure occurs.
+To make the F-Dataset appropriate for failure identification, we utilize the labeled anomaly log messages and their corresponding API error in each injection test as the input and ground-truth.
+Entirely, we collect 405 failures with 16 different types of API errors.
+With the splitting training ratio of 0.5, we obtain 194 and 211 failures for the train and test set, respectively.
+Typical API errors include ``server add volume error'', ``network delete error'' and so on.

-Failure diagnosis targets to identify the underlying causes resulting in a failure~\cite{he2021survey}.
-As any severe fault can lead to a substantial economic loss in a short time~\cite{clouddown18}, it is indispensable to diagnose failures for impairment immediately.
-In this experiment, the feature extraction process, representative baselines (i.e., LenMa, AEL, IPLoM, Drain), and log analysis techniques (i.e., LSTM, Atten-biLSTM, CNN, Transformer) are the same as those used in the anomaly detection task.
-The only difference is that we change the node number of the last prediction layer of the above-mentioned techniques from 2 to 16 to make it a 16-class classification task.
+\textbf{Settings.} In this paper, we formulate the failure identification task as follows: given the \textit{anomaly log messages} from one injection test in F-Dataset, the model is required to determine what \textit{API error} emerges.
+Similar to the anomaly detection task, we also compare the performance of different baseline parsers associated with several log analysis models (i.e., DeepLog, LogRobust, CNN, and Transformer).
+The only difference is that we change the node number of the last prediction layer of the above-mentioned techniques from 2 to 16 to make it a 16-class classification task for 16 error types in the dataset.

 Recall@k is widely used in recommendation systems to assess whether the predicted results are relevant to the user(s)~\cite{covington2016deep, osadchiy2019recommender}.
 Similarly, we are also interested in whether top-k recommended results contain the correct API error.
 Hence, we report the Recall@k rate as the evaluation metric.